tskit-dev/msprime/docs/file-format.rst

 ===============     ==============      =====

-The ``trees`` group also contains some attributes defining provenance information required to replicated the simulations.
+The ``trees`` group also contains some attributes defining provenance information required to replicate simulations.

 ================    ==============      ======      ===========
 Path                Type                Dim         Description